bgord/knowledge/concepts.md

 After that you can extract specific events that work with a subset of fields, so the cohesion is high.

 ---

+**Business rules**

+Invariants - have to be checked against the fresh data.

+- e.g. the subscription can be canceled only if active.
+- slower performance
+- may require pessimistic/optimistic locking
+- long-lived

+Relaxed rules - do not have to be checked against the fresh data.

+- more performant
+- e.g. regular users can have no more than 5 projects
+- may not require pessimistic/optimistic locking

+Validation rules - usually a pure function, only checks user's input

+- e.g. the provided date of birth should be in YYYY/MM/DD format
+- short-lived

+Computations

+- e.g for the X subscription service the price for VIPs should be always 5% higher, and for everyone on Fridays it is 5 EUR cheaper

+---